Teresiah6/AirBnB_clone/README.md

 ## Console 💻

-The console is a command line interpreter that permits management of the backendd
+The console is a command line interpreter that permits management of the backend
- of HolbertonBnB.
+ of AirBnB.
 It can be used to handle and manipulate all classes utilized bb
 y the application (achieved by calls on the storage object defined above).

 #### Using the Console

-The HolbertonBnB console can be run both interactively and non-interactively.
+The AirBnB console can be run both interactively and non-interactively.
 Too
  run the console in non-interactive mode, pipe any command(s) into an execution
 of the file console.py at the command line.